Thank you for downloading EventBook as your project management software of choice!

 EventBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-EventBook data are saved automatically as a JSON file [JAR file location]/data/addressbook.json
+EventBook data are saved automatically as a JSON file [JAR file location]/data/addressbook.json.
+Advanced users are

 welcome to update data directly by editing that data file.